 The COVID-19 pandemic undeniably forced Brits to change their way of life and, although many are slowly returning to pre-pandemic habits, the convenience and ease of online shopping is not so easily forgotten.
+However, this brings with it a rise in scams - specifically SMS scam messages and 'smishing' scams.

 The ONS reports that, despite online retail sales dipping to 25.3% in January this year, they are still higher than pre-pandemic sales figures (19.8% in February 2020).
 However, with more Brits shopping online, and making the most out of convenient online shopping deliveries, there’s been an opportunity for scammers to target and impersonate popular brands.